JeffKnowlesJr/obsidian-link-plugin/docs/DOCUMENTATION_SUMMARY.md

 ## Overview

-The Obsidian Link Plugin documentation has been streamlined and organized into a comprehensive, cross-referenced system with minimal duplication.
+The DateFolders for DailyNotes plugin documentation has been streamlined and organized into a comprehensive, cross-referenced system with minimal duplication.
 This document summarizes the structure and purpose of each documentation file.

 ## 📁 Documentation Structure